 In typical modern pressurized water reactors (PWRs), the Reactor Coolant System (RCS), shown in the figure, consists of:

-- the reactor vessel, which contains the nuclear fuel
+- the reactor vessel contains the nuclear fuel

 - four parallel heat transfer loops connected to a reactor vessel.